Instagram Model Neybron James Shows Off Voluptuous Body In Bandeau Top And Thong

-Plus size Instagram model Neybron James is no stranger to flaunting her curves in sexy lingerie and skimpy bikinis on social media.
+Plus-size Instagram model Neybron James is no stranger to flaunting her curves in sexy lingerie and skimpy bikinis on social media.
 In fact, her racy snaps have helped her attract more than 1.5 million fans on the photo-sharing website and the number seems to be steadily growing with each passing day.

-Following her picture-posting ritual, the model took to her page and shared another hot snap which left left little to the imagination of the viewers.
+Following her picture-posting ritual, the model took to her page and shared another hot snap which left little to the imagination of the viewers.

-Wearing a barely there black thong and a brown bandeau style top, the model turned her back toward the camera and struck a side pose to put her famous booty on full display.
+Wearing a barely-there black thong and a brown bandeau-style top, the model turned her back toward the camera and struck a side pose to put her famous booty on full display.

 The mirror selfie also allowed the model to show off her tattoos which have made her even more famous on the photo-sharing website.